seap-udea/pryngles/docs/include/api/consts.rst

    "azim_obs_luz","float","Difference between the azimuth of the observer over the spangle and that of the light-source.","radians"
    "asp","float","Effective area of the spangle in 3D.","Area units" "dsp","float","Effective diameter of spangle, :math:`d_{sp} = 2 \sqrt{(a_{sp} / \pi)}`.","Length units"
-   "scatterer","str","Hash (identifier) of the scatterer used for this spangle.","Hash string (:data:`~ scatterer.SCATTERER`)"
-   "albedo_gray_normal","float","Wavelength-independent normal albedo.","dimensionless (0 to 1)"
+   "scatterer","str","Hash (identifier) of the scatterer used for this spangle.","Hash string (:any:`scatterer.SCATTERER`)" "albedo_gray_normal","float","Wavelength-independent normal albedo.","dimensionless (0 to 1)"
    "albedo_gray_spherical","float","Wavelength-independent spherical albedo.","dimensionless (0 to 1)"
    "tau_gray_optical","float","Wavelength-independent optical depth.","dimensionless (non-negative)"